Post G25-003: Some quick frost protection.

 You have to read between the lines on various internet write-ups of bee emergence, but I’m pretty sure what you see above is a crowd of young male bees, doing what young males do best.
 That is, hanging out, accomplishing nothing, and hoping to get laid.

 The male bees emerge first.
-And I guess they look forward with glad anticipation to the emergency of the female mason bees.
+And I guess they look forward with glad anticipation to the emergence of the female mason bees.

 I’m still not entirely sure what the emergence box is for.
 And I’m not sufficiently interested to stick a camera inside to see what’s going on.